-Van Rensselaer, a Whig, was the representative for New York's 14th congressional district from 1841 to 1843.
+Van Rensselaer was the representative for New York’s 14th congressional district and was a Whig.
+He served from 1841 to 1843.

 From May 1841 to Mar 1843, Van Rensselaer missed 350 of 973 roll call votes, which is 36.0%.
 This is worse than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.